- The Current State of Eye Safety in the U.S.

 March has been designated as Workplace Eye Wellness Month to help promote eye safety.
 It’s a good time for employers to examine their workplace safety protocols and for equipment manufacturers to ensure their risk assessment processes are thorough and address potential eye hazards where applicable.
 20,000 workplace eye injuries happen every year in the United States, resulting in $300 million lost in worker compensation, medical treatment, and productivity.
 To drill down these statistics even further, 2,000 workers sustain a job-related eye injury each day according to the Health & Safety Institute.
 It’s vital for everyone working in potentially dangerous environments to know how these injuries typically occur and how to prevent them from happening in the first place.
 Throughout the month of March, the nonprofit organization Prevent Blindness will be providing free resources for workplaces and employers to help spread awareness.

 Eye Protection: Injury Prevalence and Common Hazards

-As it did in 2020, eye and face protection made OSHA’s 2021 top 10 violations list, an update of the most frequently cited safety violations from the previous year.
-OSHA recorded over 1,400 violations pertaining to the misuse or nonuse of required eye and face PPE, over 150 more cited violations than the previous year.
+As it did in 2021, eye and face protection made OSHA’s 2022 top 10 violations list, an update of the most frequently cited safety violations from the previous year.
+OSHA recorded over 1,400 violations pertaining to the misuse or nonuse of required eye and face PPE, numbers that still are on the rise steadily since 2018.